spatie/typescript-transformer/README.md

 }
 ```

-Wouldn't it be cool if you could have an automatically generated Typescript definition like this:
+Wouldn't it be cool if you could have an automatically generated TypeScript definition like this:

 ```typescript
 export type Languages = 'typescript' | 'php';